 3. Set Aside A Place For Gadgets

 Your smartphone is the worst enemy in your home office.
 Without supervision, too many remote workers tend to distract way too often by checking Instagram or messengers.
 Find a place to store your smartphone when you don’t need it for work — and make sure to turn it off.
 If you frequently use a tablet or other gadgets, keep them in the same place too.
-You might be surprised by how quickly you cope with everyday tasks when your smartphone is not chirping or vibrating!
+You might be surprised by how quickly you cope with everyday tasks when your smartphone is not chirping or vibrating!4.
+Use A Dedicated Phone

-Keep your smartphone to stay in touch with your friends and family members.
 You should get a dedicated cell phone or VoIP (Internet-based) phone for business communications.
 Yes, you will need to pay for it.
-But you should be able to afford it because you don’t rent an office and thus cut down your overhead expenses.
+But it should not be difficult given you have cut down expenses with having a home office.
 With a dedicated phone, you won’t need to share voicemails, which would sound unprofessional.
 Your kids or grown-up relatives would never pick up your business calls.
 You would never send a meme to your client by mistake.
-It will be easier for you to separate your work and personal life.
+It will be easier for you to separate your work and personal life.5.
+Put A Clock On The Wall

 You might be wondering why you should do it if you have a clock on your computer.
-Well, a wall clock in the office is a strong psychological trick.
-A clock that is not on the device you often use for business will save you from overworking.
+Well, a wall clock in the office is a great tool to help you manage time and ensure you don’t overwork yourself.6.
+Separate The Professional From The Personal

 Other than your time and phone, separate your business and private matters.
 Set up a business bank account.
 Never store your documents with your client’s records, emails, and cheques.
 Avoid using your home office for any other activities except work.
-If you want to have a cup of coffee with a friend in your office, lock all the papers in a safe or drawer and turn off your computer.
+If you want to have a cup of coffee with a friend in your office, lock all the papers in a safe or drawer and turn off your computer.7.
+Signal Strength

 Signal strength, be it the internet or phone, is crucial to working from a home office.
 In any office, internet strength and phone signal are ideally kept at the highest possible quality to ensure that workers have no trouble connecting to clients and associates that may be working on the other side of the globe.